MikaelTornwall/analytica/documentation/architecture.md

 User can create a new event in the events view by typing in the event information and clicking the Add event button.
 After clicking the button, the following actions are being executed to create a new event:

-After succesful event creation user can view event details in the Events view and view updated statistics on the dashboard view.
+After successful event creation user can view event details in the Events view and view updated statistics on the dashboard view.

 ## Database